Licensing continues strong run in High Point

 Dimond Lighting unveiled its new portable lighting collection for Biltmore For Your Home during the market.
 The initial launch included about a dozen lamps, with additional styles planned for the future.

 "Dimond Fine Lighting is known for its emerging fashion and industry-leading trends," said Tim Rosebrock, vice president and general manager of Biltmore's licensed products division.
-"Our partnership with Dimond enables usto bring quality lighting from a brand at the forefront of the industry to home decor retailers and professionals across the nation."
+"Our partnership with Dimond enables us

 "Creating this new co-branded product with Biltmore is a great opportunity," said Carre McConnon, business development specialist of Dimond Lighting.
 "Our awardwinning team of designers ensures that each product is created at the highest level of quality and stays true to Biltmore's vision of classic designs and fine country living."

 Dick Idol continued his brand expansion with a major launch with Crestview Collection, as well as line extensions with Shadow Mountain, Surya, Groovystuff and Silverado Home.

 Crestview introduced lamps and wall décor for the Montana outdoorsman and artist.
 "Our company continues to grow, and we believe our first licensing partnership with Dick Idol will help us expand our product line and customer base," said Bryan Williams, executive vice president of Crestview.

 Surya's new offerings included nine new "modern rustic" styles in a variety of earthen jewel color tones and more neutral palettes.
 The nine new styles retail for $399 (5x8) for the hand-tufted, 100% wool rugs made in India.